gvwilson/sensibleadventures/cloudherd/reboot.md

         *   Noxy notices how Indy looks at Dorbu
         *   comment on blue-and-white teapot (Indy's favorite colors)
     *   Dorbu explains why he's a rebel
+        *   his family lost their farm because they couldn't afford to rent the law that would have saved it
+        *   Dorbu joined the rebellion to stop that happening to other people
+        *   Indy is pessimistic: people with power will always find a way to use it unfairly
+        *   Indy: "Is it worth killing for?"
+        *   Dorbu (steadily): "I believe it's worthy my life.
+And if it's worth mine, it's worth others."
-        *   Kulbinder: "I'm a cat." as if that was all that needed to be said
+        *   Kulbinder: "I'm a cat" as if that was all that needed to be said
     *   Suggests that Noxy and Thokmay go and get the spare blankets from under Noxy's bed
         *   Noxy: "I can do it myself"
         *   Indy: "I'm sure the young soldier wouldn't mind"